The Biden Administration Restores the Nation’s Largest National Forest’s Logging Ban

 “We shouldn’t be considering the continuous clearcutting” of a national forest that has long been considered the crown jewel of the United States forest system, according to Moderow, because Alaska is suffering climate impacts more keenly than most.

-“Alaskans adore old-growth forests, and the wood industry in Southeast (Alaska) is now a thing of the past,” he explained.

-”The Tongass is an unrivaled treasure, and we can now properly manage it for future generations by taking prudent action.”
+“Alaskans adore their old-growth forests, and the wood sector in Southeast (Alaska) is now a relic of the past,” he added.
+“The Tongass is an unequaled treasure, and we can properly manage it for future generations with sensible action today.”

 Gov. Mike Dunleavy of Alaska slammed the Trump administration’s declaration last month that it planned to “repeal or replace” the Trump administration’s decision last year to ease logging and road-building restrictions in the Tongass.
 Dunleavy, a Republican, promised to fight back with “every instrument at our disposal.”